ShadiJam/kafahanddaniel/README.md

 Kafah and Daniel will be able to download all RSVP submissions to a CSV file.

-* This wedding website application is built with Ruby 5.0.1 and uses the Devise gem in order to allow administrative capacities.
+* This wedding website application is built with Ruby 5.0.1 and uses the Devise gem in order to allow administrative capacities and Materialize for styling.